 5. Learn to Spot Gas-lighting More Quickly

 This comes from the earlier step of educating yourself on gas-lighting, as well as training yourself to be more confident in your own perception.
+See our article on identifying workplace gas-lighting for more actionable information and tips.

 To avoid being such an easy target, you must build up and maintain your ability to be able to spot call gas-lighting and other forms of covert abuse out for what they are.